-Join Pablo Colapinto for an in-depth discussion in this video Adding normals and lighting, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Adding normals and lighting, part of Learning OpenGL.

 There's one more attribute…that I'd like us to consider sending to the GPU,…along with our position, texture, and color,…and that is the normal.…The normal is a unit length, outward facing vector…that is typically used for lighting.…Consider a cube.…At each vertex of a cube,…we can specify the direction of the outward facing normal.…Let's see how we can use these normals…to calculate lighting on our shader.…Our vertex shader now contains…a new attribute vec three, called "normal".…